Rule of succession: Generalization to any number of possibilities

-This section gives a heuristic derivation to that given in Probability Theory: The Logic of Science.
+This section gives a heuristic derivation similar to that in Probability Theory: The Logic of Science.

 The rule of succession has many different intuitive interpretations, and depending on which intuition one uses, the generalisation may be different.
 Thus, the way to proceed from here is very carefully, and to re-derive the results from first principles, rather than to introduce an intuitively sensible generalisation.
 The full derivation can be found in Jaynes' book, but it does admit an easier to understand alternative derivation, once the solution is known.
 Another point to emphasise is that the prior state of knowledge described by the rule of succession is given as an enumeration of the possibilities, with the additional information that it is possible to observe each category.
 This can be equivalently stated as observing each category once prior to gathering the data.
 To denote that this is the knowledge used, an Im is put as part of the conditions in the probability assignments.

 The rule of succession comes from setting a binomial likelihood, and a uniform prior distribution.
 Thus a straightforward generalisation is just the multivariate extensions of these two distributions: 1) Setting a uniform prior over the initial m categories, and 2) using the multinomial distribution as the likelihood function (which is the multivariate generalisation of the binomial distribution).
 It can be shown that the uniform distribution is a special case of the Dirichlet distribution with all of its parameters equal to 1 (just as the uniform is Beta(1,1) in the binary case).
 The Dirichlet distribution is the conjugate prior for the multinomial distribution, which means that the posterior distribution is also a Dirichlet distribution with different parameters.
 Let pi denote the probability that category i will be observed, and let ni denote the number of times category i (i = 1, ..., m) actually was observed.
 Then the joint posterior distribution of the probabilities p1, ..., pm is given by: